hotmodelsactress.com

 She was nominated for the Academy Award for Best Supporting Actress and the BAFTA Award for Best Actress in a Leading Role for her role as Queen Charlotte in biographical historical comedy drama film The Madness of King George (1994).

-She was nominated for the Academy Award for Best Supporting Actress and the Golden Globe Award for Best Supporting Actress – Motion Picture for her role as Mrs. Wilson in drama mystery movie Gosford Park (2001).
+She was nominated for the Academy Awards for Best Supporting Actress and the Golden Globe Awards for Best Supporting Actress – Motion Picture for Gosford Park (2001) as Mrs. Wilson, and The Last Station (2009) as Sofya.

 She won the Golden Globe Award for Best Performance by an Actress in a Miniseries or Motion Picture Made for Television for her role as Chase Phillips in drama film Losing Chase (1996).